eguzki/omnibus-3scale_toolbox/README.md

 $ bin/omnibus build 3scale_toolbox
 ```

-The platform/architecture type of the package created will match the platform
+The architecture type of the package created will match the platform
 where the `build project` command is invoked.
 For example, running this command
 on a MacBook Pro will generate a Mac OS X package.
 After the build completes
 packages will be available in the `pkg/` folder.